dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 ## Create a list from one or several Excel files

 With dsp-tools a JSON list can be created from one or several Excel files.
 The list can then be inserted into a JSON ontology and uploaded to a DSP server.
-The expected format of the Excel files is described [here](./dsp-tools-create.md#lists-from-excel).
+The expected structure of the Excel files is described [here](./dsp-tools-create.md#lists-from-excel).
 It is possible to create multilingual lists.
 In this case, a separate Excel file has to be created for each language.
 The data has to be in the first worksheet of the Excel file(s).
 It is important that all the Excel lists have the same structure.
 So, the translation(s) of a label in one Excel